 Panasonic G9 versus Fujifilm X-Pro2

 The Panasonic Lumix DC-G9 and the Fujifilm X-Pro2 are two enthusiast cameras that were announced, respectively, in November 2017 and January 2016.
-Both the G9 and the X-Pro2 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G9) and an APS-C sensor.
+Both the G9 and the X-Pro2 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G9) and an APS-C (X-Pro2) sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Fujifilm provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Panasonic G9 and the Fujifilm X-Pro2 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).